Taj Mahal

 About the Taj Mahal

-Inside the main chamber are the tombs of Mumtaz Mahal and Shah Jahan.
-The marble screens and carvings inside are detailed and delicate.
-The real graves are located in a lower chamber, as per Islamic tradition.
+Inside, there are the tombs of Mumtaz Mahal and Shah Jahan.
+Marble screens around them.
+Fine carving.
+The real graves are below, in a lower chamber.
+Quiet, less light.

-In 1983, the Taj Mahal was declared a World Heritage Site by UNESCO.
-It is also listed as one of the Seven Wonders of the World.
-Today, millions of visitors come here every year to see its beauty and learn about its history.
+In 1983, it became a UNESCO World Heritage Site.
+It is also known as one of the Seven Wonders of the World.
+People come from many places, every year.

 Detailed Information